NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 8: Displaying information in the viewport

-In this step, you will create a new script that references the gathered information from other scripts and calls them to display in the active viewport.
+In this step, you will create a new module that uses the gathered information from other modules and displays them in the active viewport.

 ## Step 8.1: Create new file
-Add this script to the same folder and name it `viewport_scene.py`.
+Add this module to the same folder and name it `viewport_scene.py`.

-Import the scene from `omni.ui`, the object Model and object Manipulator:
+Import the `scene` from `omni.ui`, `ObjInfoModel`, and `ObjInfoManipulator`:

 ```python
 from omni.ui import scene as sc